 The engineering, procurement and construction management contract for the Nullagine gold project was awarded to Mintrex.

 Kalgoorlie Power Systems (KPS) was awarded the contract to build, own and maintain the 9MW power station at Nullagine gold mine.

 Interquip was contracted for the structural, mechanical, and piping works at the Nullagine processing plant.

-Western Plant Hire will supply and maintain the mining load/haul fleets along with a crusher feed and ancillary equipment.
+Western Plant Hire is supplying and maintaining the mining load/haul fleets along with a crusher feed and ancillary equipment.

 Coffey Geosciences conducted the study for the tailings storage facility strategy and surface water management issues.

 Resource Services Group and Hellman & Schofield conducted the resource estimation and scoping studies at Nullagine.

 Isaac Downs project is a new open-cut metallurgical coal mine being developed in Queensland, Australia.
 The mine is a part…